Red gram, Pigeonpea

 Symptoms are less dramatic than other nutrient deficiencies and depend greatly on the crop in question.
-The veins of middle and upper (young) leaves of manganese-deficient plants remain green while the rest of the leaf blade becomes pale green first and then develop a mottled pattern with pale green to yellow areas (interveinal chlorosis).
+The veins of middle and upper (young) leaves of manganese-deficient plants remain green while the rest of the leaf blade first becomes pale green, then develops a mottled pattern with pale green to yellow areas (interveinal chlorosis).
 Over time, small necrotic lesions develop on the chlorotic tissues, particularly near the margins and tips (tip burn).
-Reduced leave size, deformation and curling of leaf margins are other possible symptoms.
+Reduced leaf size, deformation and curling of leaf margins are other possible symptoms.
 If not amended, brown necrotic spots may develop on the leaf surfaces, and severely affected leaves turn brown and wither.
 Not to be confused with Magnesium deficiency, whose symptoms are similar but develop first on older leaves.

 Use manure, organic mulches or compost to balance the nutrient content and the pH of the soils.
 These contain organic matter that increases the humus content of the soil and its water-holding capacity and decrease slightly the pH.

 Use a balanced fertilizer program appropriate to the soil pH and the crop in question.
 Plants absorb manganese as an ion through their foliage as well as their roots.
 The most common fertilizer is manganese sulfate.
 Foliage sprays or soil applications can be envisaged.
 If the soil pH is not a problem and there is no manganese in the soil, then foliar sprays can be used as an amendment to get manganese into the plant.
 Take care of the specified amounts and right utilization.

 Check the pH of the soil and adjust if necessary to get the optimal range for best absorption of the nutrients.,Plan a good drainage of fields and do not over-water the crop.,Use organic mulch to keep soil moisture stable.,Always keep in mind that only a balanced fertilization can lead to optimal plant health and increased yield.